 The first part of the General section is dedicated to the Product Information and the Build Settings.
 You should fill in the Product information, which includes the projects Display Name, its Package information, which consists of a Domain, Company and Product.
 The package information can only be made up of letters from A-Z and numbers 0-9, with no symbols or other special characters at all, nor should it have uppercase characters.
 These details will then be used to generate a Package ID with the format "com.company.myappname".NOTE: If you have already set up the Android target Game Options, you can click the "Sync from Android" button at the top to transfer the relevant information from the Android target to the Amazon Fire.

 The Minimum SDK version is the minimum API level that will run your project.
-From August 2018 Google has made API level 26 the required minimum, but if you add extensions then they may require a higher minimum API level.
+From November 2019 Google has made API level 16 the absolute minimum required, but if you add extensions then they may require a higher minimum API level.

 You can select from one of the predefined target settings by clicking on the Pre-populate SDK values to chosen API level button, which will open a list of different APIs to choose from.
 Selecting any one of them will populate all the SDK files with appropriate values which you can then use or edit as required.NOTE: You must have installed the appropriate APIs in the Android SDK Manager or through Android Studio for your projects to compile correctly.